Vaishnavi-M-Patil/Terraform/README.md

 The .terraform folder in a Terraform project is a hidden directory where Terraform stores local, temporary files and configurations that are not intended for version control.
 It's created when you initialize a Terraform project using the terraform init command.

 It can include:

 <b>Plugin binaries:</b> Providers (e.g., aws, azurerm) that Terraform downloads.

-Module cache: Cached versions of modules you've used (especially remote ones).
+<b>Module cache:</b> Cached versions of modules you've used (especially remote ones).

-Terraform state backup: Temporary or local backups of your .tfstate file (depending on the backend).
+<b>Terraform state backup:</b> Temporary or local backups of your .tfstate file (depending on the backend).

-Environment data: When using workspaces, it may store data specific to them.
+<b>Environment data:</b> When using workspaces, it may store data specific to them.